-Event Occurs when Description created, modified, or destroyed.
+Event Occurs when Description Life cycle Resources are created, modified, or destroyed.
 Usually indicates that the resource and, optionally, its properties have changed.
+Not every modification of a resource results in an event.
 This behavior is similar to when ETags are changed and implementations may not send an event for every resource change.
 For example, if an event is sent for every Ethernet packet that is received or each time that a sensor changes one degree, more events than fit in a scalable interface are generated.
 Alert An event of some significance happens.
 Depending on the resource, may be generated directly or indirectly.
 Usually adopts a Message Registry approach similar to extended error handling in that a MessageId is included.
 An example of an alert event is, a chassis is opened, a button is pushed, a cable is unplugged, or a threshold exceeded.
-These events usually do not correspond well to life cycle- type events.
+These events usually do not correspond well to life cycletype events.
 Therefore, alerts have their own category.
 Metric report The Telemetry Service generates or updates a metric report.
 Generated as specified by the MetricReportDefinition resources found subordinate to the Telemetry Service.
 Can occur periodically, on demand, or when changes are detected in the metric properties.
 For details, see the Redfish MetricReportDefinition schema.